john-heid/john-heid/README.md

 - Was recently working on a racing/drifting game in Godot

 ## Goals this year
-- Finish a vertical-slice of my game, Flick (✅)
+- ~~Finish a vertical-slice of my game, Flick (✅)~~
+- Complete a Cocktail Recipe Web App for my brother
-- Participate in Ludum Dare
+- Participate in a Game Jam